yhyang04/yhyang04.github.io/_pages/about.md

 My research interests mainly focus on the following directions, and I am also willing to exploring other emerging areas in artificial intelligence 🙌:
 1. **Graph Mining & Data Mining**
-Graph neural networks, representation learning, and their applications in recommendation systems and scientific discovery.
+Graph neural networks, representation learning, and their applications in recommender systems and scientific discovery.
 2. **Machine Learning & Trustworthy AI**
 Robust and fair learning, interpretability, and responsible deployment.
 3. **Natural Language Processing & Large Language Models**